neon-software-dev/Accela/README.md

 ![Alt text](screenshots/cubes.png?raw=true "Cubes")
-*62,500 completely separate entities with independent entity and physics state*
+*62,500 separate entities with independent entity, render, and physics states*

 ![Alt text](screenshots/physics.png?raw=true "Physics")
 *A collection of entities with physics state tossed on top of each other on height-mapped terrain*